 A map illustrating the expedition routes is presented in figure 4.9, and a more detailed timeline is presented in figure 4.10.
 The GSRNOD21 expedition began with installation of the launch and recovery equipment for Patania II on the MV Normand Energy in Vlissingen, Netherlands, which was completed by the end of February 2021.
-Because of the challenges of the COVID-19 pandemic occurring at the time, two port calls with quarantine carefully conceived scientific maneuvers to study the megafauna of the abyssal ocean and the nature of sediment plumes created by fundamental collector maneuvers (e.g., straight-line driving).
-The third class of activity comprised technical trials designed to test the role of engineering control parameters on the performance of Patania II.
+Because of the challenges of the COVID-19 pandemic occurring at the time, two port calls with quarantine procedures were then needed.
+It took around one month for the vessel to transit to Puerto Vallarta, Mexico, via the Panama Canal.
+Then, a one-week transit to San Diego, USA, was needed to complete the mobilization of additional equipment and instrumentation, including an AUV plus support team, and the embarkation of scientists.